Frequently Asked Questions

 Very clearly marked Silent section.

-Coordinated table clothes can also work well but keep in mind, w hen 300 people start filling the room, the table clothes may not as visible as you planned.
+Coordinated table skirting can also work well but keep in mind, when 300 people start filling the room, the table skirts may not as visible as you planned.

 Matching Balloons AND Tablecloths.

 How do we set opening bids in our Silent Auction?